 To get all of the achievements in BioShock, a grand total of ten people were required to die.
 In Infinite, hundreds.
 Most of the trophies in BioShock were based on using the research camera, hacking, inventing, upgrading, and collecting.
 Infinite featured no research, hacking nor inventing, at all.

+The game’s constant reminder, “remember to use your vigors,” felt like a plaintive request rather than genuine assistance.
 I managed to get through most of Infinite with my machine gun and RPG, when I wasn’t playing “shooting gallery” with a conveniently-placed sniper rifle.

-Possession was useful for saving ammo and distracting enemies, but I was only ever required to use vigors for powering one gondola and unlocking a couple areas for extra loot.
+Possession was useful for saving ammo and distracting enemies, but I was only required to use vigors for powering one gondola and unlocking a couple areas for extra loot.
 Whereas plasmids were integral to the level design and to the player’s survival in previous BioShock games: Door controls zapped with Electro-Bolt; frozen areas thawed with Incinerate; dark corners explored with Scout; hidden goodies grabbed with Telekinesis; cameras and turrets tricked with Security Command; or enemies flushed out of hiding by bee swarms.

 In the very last battle of Infinite, I did need to use Shock Jockey traps to keep the Vox away from the airship’s power core, but can we just stop right there for a minute and ask: Why could Elizabeth conjure walls on either side of the power core, to protect Booker, but somehow couldn’t conjure walls to just protect the damn core itself?